ducin/ducin.dev/posts/what-is-frontend-architecture.md

   - which pieces should be reused, and which should be forked for the sake of less cross-team dependencies?
   - how the teams/codebases are organized?
 By platform or by bounded context? 😉 etc.
 - What **specific characteristics** are expected/required?
   - example: **collaborative mode**.
 Currently the system allows a single user to apply changes, but the requirement is to allow multiple users to apply changes in real-time on the sama data-set.
 If your code applies **direct state changes** (e.g. set, update, etc.) then there might be no convenient model to share across the users.
-But if your state changes **indirectly** (via the [Command Pattern](https://refactoring.guru/design-patterns/command), e.g. via [redux actions](https://redux.js.org/tutorials/fundamentals/part-3-state-actions-reducers)), then you already have the model which can be shared within the first iteration (of introducing collaborative features).
+But if your state changes **indirectly** (via the [Command Pattern](https://refactoring.guru/design-patterns/command), e.g. via [Redux actions](https://redux.js.org/tutorials/fundamentals/part-3-state-actions-reducers)), then you already have the model which can be shared within the first iteration (of introducing collaborative features).
 Or reach to [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
   - example: [**never show outdated data**](https://en.wikipedia.org/wiki/Strong_consistency).
 If you see an outdated number of *likes* under your post, nobody is going to suffer.
 Okay, hopefully, but still, you get the point 😉.
 However, in a banking system it's not a good idea to allow the UI to show outdated account balance e.g. when switching across tabs/sections.
   - example: **SDKs**.
 Do your customers implement their own custom features on top of the platform you provide?
 How often do you have **breaking changes** (and how often are your customers *f@@@@d up* because of it)?
 How do you find the balance between evolving your system and not spending enormous costs on older versions while having limited resources?
 For instance, redesigning your react component's props for a few [atoms](https://bradfrost.com/blog/post/atomic-web-design/) could have really huge consequences and, even though implemented, tested etc. could be - sadly - reverted due to **non-breaking changes** requirement.